OpenMined/KotlinSyft/CONTRIBUTING.md

 # Contributing Guidelines

-We would be happy to have more volunterers for the android worker.
+We would be happy to have more volunteers for the Android worker.
 This library constitutes and important component of on-device machine learning and you will be a part of this huge community
 You can always join us on slack if you find an issue in which you are interested.

 Here are some important resources: